Blind Date (British game show): Revival

 A planned Irish revival of the format, hosted by Lucy Kennedy on TV3, was dropped by the broadcaster in June 2015.
 It was later picked up with comedian Al Porter announced as the host in May 2017.

 In February 2017, it was announced that Blind Date would be returning but would now be aired on Channel 5 fourteen years after being cancelled.
-On 16 March 2017, Paul O'Grady was announced as the show's new presenter and Melanie Sykes provides the voiceover.
+On 16 March 2017, Paul O'Grady was announced as the show's new presenter who replaced Cilla Black since her death in August 2015 and Melanie Sykes provides the voiceover.
 The revived series began on 17 June 2017 and received mainly positive reviews.
 Unlike the original version, the revival features both mixed and same-sex couplings.
+This version ran for four series until June 2019.
+Viewing figures were initially positive, with a peak of 2 million viewers tuning in for the premiere episode; however, in the fourth series had fallen to below a million.
+In March 2020, it was reportedly axed by the network.

+On 30 June 2025, it was announced that the show would once again be revived for Disney+ as part of a slate of unscripted UK commissions from the streamer, with Stellify Media and SO Television set as co-producers as with the previous revival.

 Celebrity contestants

 Blind Date featured celebrities before they became well known.
 These include: